7 reasons wildlife lovers should visit Sri Lanka

 The Elephant Transit Home in Udawalawe National Park takes care of orphaned elephants.
 The facility was established in 1995, feeding and rehabilitating calves that have lost their mothers.
 The elephants are eventually released into the wild.

 Signs remind visitors to remain silent during the family-friendly event.
 Inevitably, the excitement and volume crescendos as the elephants trot towards the feeding team seeking milk.
-Don't forget a camera, it's a great opportunity to snap photos!
+Don't forget your camera!

 3. Find yourself surrounded by wild elephants